-The consolidated financial statements of the Group have been prepared in accordance with the International Financial Reporting Standards ("IFRSs") as issued by the International Accounting Standards Board ("IASB"), IFRIC interpretations as issued by the International Financial Reporting Interpretations Committee ("IFRIC") and Companies' Law No.1 of 2016, and Executive Regulations, as amended.
+The consolidated financial statements of the Group have been prepared in accordance with IFRS Accounting Standards a as issued by the International Accounting Standards Board ("IASB") and Companies' Law No. 1 of 2016, and Executive Regulations, as amended.

 1.3 Fundamental accounting concept